 A number of autumn activities are only appropriate before or on Halloween.
-Montessori teacher Andrea Coventry has ideas for two Montessori practical life activities using Indian corn that are fun and effective throughout the fall season.
+Montessori teacher Andrea Coventry has ideas for two Montessori practical life activities using flint corn (Indian corn) that are fun and effective throughout the fall season.

 Practical life activities provide benefits far beyond the eye-hand coordination your preschooler gains.
 Setting out materials in an orderly fashion, following a sequence of steps in completing the activity, concentrating on the activity, and cleaning up and putting the materials away are important in helping your child develop a sense of order and the ability to concentrate for increasingly longer periods.
 In addition, there’s the important sense of pride and independence children gain as they learn new skills.